NGTstudio/metaverse/README.md

 ### High performance, physically-based rendering engine

-Substrata uses the Glare engine (https://github.com/glaretechnologies/glare-core), which produces realistic graphics while rendering the entire Substrata world - e.g. over 12000 objects with user-generated content at 200 fps.
+Nexus uses the Glare engine (https://github.com/glaretechnologies/glare-core), which produces realistic graphics while rendering the entire Nexus world - e.g. over 12000 objects with user-generated content at 200 fps.

 * The Glare engine is designed for metaverses, in particular large numbers of varied objects.
 * Automatic level of detail generation